Badrock

+Badrock (Thomas McCall) is a superhero appearing in comic books published by Image Comics.
+Created by Rob Liefeld, he first appeared in Youngblood #1 (April 1992).
+The character's name was originally "Bedrock" and his catchphrase was "Yabba-dabba DOOM", but legal pressure forced Liefeld to change the name to "Badrock" to avoid confusion with the fictional town from The Flintstones.

 Fictional character biography

 Thomas John McCall is an average, underachieving 16-year-old when he swallows a vial of top secret genetic material in his father's lab.
 A transformation occurs and McCall's body becomes a mass of organic rock, similar to granite.
 He still however, exhibits the emotional immaturity of a 16-year-old.
 Thomas later assumes the identity of Badrock, after being recruited to join the high-profile, government superteam Youngblood.
 Badrock is a part of every incarnation of the Youngblood team to date (1992, 1995, and 2008 series as well as the Team Youngblood and Youngblood Strikefile series).

 Badrock is proficient with a number of weapons, which include the many guns and knives available in the Youngblood arsenal.
 Not one to hide behind gadgetry however, Badrock often uses the power of his fists to pummel opponents into submission.
 Despite his massive size, Badrock's reflexes exceed normal human levels.

 Badrock is portrayed as impulsive and dangerous.
 He causes property-damage by picking fights with the police officer Savage Dragon and Mighty Man.
 The fight with Savage Dragon is intended to reveal if Bedrock was up to joining Youngblood.
 Instead, Savage Dragon arrests him.

-Bedrock is one of the most popular members of Youngblood in both, the fictional Image Universe and real-life comic readers.
+Badrock is one of the most popular members of Youngblood in both, the fictional Image Universe and real-life comic readers.
 Badrock stars in more spin-off comics than any other member of the team.

-Many of Badrock's non-Youngblood adventures involve his parents, Dr. Joseph McCall and mother Angela, with whom he has a close and loving relationship.